 With the grill off and cool, loosen the screw and rotate the adjustment sleeve.
 Tighten the screw and relight the grill.
 Wait a minute for the flame to settle in and see if you still have a yellow flame.
 If you do, repeat the process until the yellow is almost eliminated.
-Good flame is predominately blue but may have yellow tips.
+A good flame is predominately blue but may have yellow tips.
 Once you have that burner burning mostly blue repeat for the other burners.

 Cleaning the Burners

-If this doesn't fix the yellow flame issue, you might have debris inside the burners or burnt on grease or food on the outside of the burner.
+If this doesn't fix the yellow flame issue, you might have debris inside the burners or burnt-on grease or food on the outside of the burner.
 This can block the ports (holes running along the side of the burner).
-This forces the gas out of the unblocked holes causing an excess of pressure that leads to yellow flame.
+This forces the gas out of the unblocked holes causing an excess of pressure that leads to a yellow flame.
 Inspect the burners to make sure they are not damaged or rusted.
 If they are, you will need to replace them.

 You might be able to gently brush the outside of the burners to remove the debris, but chances are you will have to remove the burners entirely and clean out the inside.
 This can be a simple or complicated task depending on the build of your grill.
 You will want to consult a manual to see how all this goes together.
 When removing, be gentle with the burners.
 You don't want to damage a perfectly good burner.

 With the burner out use a thin wire or pipe cleaner to remove all the debris from inside the burner.
 If you wash the burner or use water on it, make sure you dry it completely before putting it back on the grill.
 You might want to take a little preventive measure and coat the outside of the burner lightly with cooking oil.
 Make sure not to block the ports and choose an oil with a high smoke point.
 With the burners clean, put your grill back together and check the flame.